 Throughout the series, we will be dissecting and exploring specific themes, with our programme evolving and adapting to our daily-changing current political and global situation.
 Since its founding in 2011, via our in-person events, GEN has brought together hundreds of people dedicated to working for social and ecological justice and wellbeing: we thought it was time to spread our wings and take some of our events online.

-Communicating in times of polarity In our upcoming event, Irina Feygina and Sandhya Dave will explore the psychology behind polarisation, and the deep identity processes that lead us to take strong positions and defend them vehemently.
+During the event on 3 November 2020, Irina Feygina and Sandhya Dave explored the psychology behind polarisation and the deep identity processes that lead us to take strong positions and defend them vehemently.
 Read more.